-In the wake of the beef protests in 2008, the National Assembly passed the Framework Act on Food Safety.
-Under this law, the Prime Minister's Office was given the lead to coordinate the country's food safety controls across the various ministries and agencies.
+Under the Framework Act on Food Safety the Prime Minister's Office coordinates the country's overall food safety controls across various ministries and agencies.

-In accordance with the act, each relevant agency was tasked with developing a comprehensive 3-year food safety plan.
-In order to facilitate integration of these various plans, the law called for the establishment of a food safety committee with the Prime Minister serving as the chairperson.
-Committee members include: the Minister of Planning and Finance, the Minister of Education, the Minister of Justice, the Minister of Agriculture, Food and Rural Affairs, the Minister of

-Health and Welfare, the Minister of Environment, the Minister of Oceans and Fisheries, the Minister of Food & Drug Safety, Minister of the Prime Minister's Office and experts appointed by the Prime Minister.
+In accordance with the act, each relevant agency is tasked with developing a comprehensive three-year food safety plan.
+To facilitate integration of these various plans, the law calls for the establishment of a food safety committee with the Prime Minister serving as the chairperson.
+Committee members include: the Minister of Planning and Finance, the Minister of Education, the Minister of Justice, the Minister of Agriculture, Food and Rural Affairs, the Minister of Health and Welfare, the Minister of Environment, the Minister of Oceans and Fisheries, the Minister of Food & Drug Safety, Minister of the Prime Minister's Office and experts appointed by the Prime Minister.

-On December 27, 2017, the Prime Minister held a Food Safety Policy Committee meeting and confirmed "Overall Measures on Improvement of Food Safety."
-Announced measures include: 1) advancement of the livestock industry, particularly the poultry industry, 2) improvement of an environmentally friendly certification system and HACCP, 3) strengthening measures for food safety and nutritional management, and 4) aligning the food safety management system.
-With these measures, the Korean government hopes to continue improving public trust in the food safety system.
+In 2017, the Prime Minister held a Food Safety Policy Committee meeting and confirmed the "Overall Measures on Improvement of Food Safety."
+Announced measures included: 1) advancement of the livestock industry, particularly the poultry industry, 2) improvement of an environmentally friendly certification system and HACCP, 3) strengthening measures for food safety and nutritional management, and 4) aligning the food safety management system.
+With these measures, the Korean government aims to improve public trust in the country's food safety system.